 It is a real & necessary question for any artist to ask; How can I earn money from my craft?

 I have been struggling in front of these questions for almost 35 years.
-It is an ongoing search for balance, drawn now towards the need to eat and to buy materials, pay the rent of a studio and a home, and now towards the need to paint without any consideration in my mind as to whether this particular painting will make any money for me or not.
+It is an ongoing search for balance, drawn now towards the need to eat and to buy materials, to pay the rent of a studio and a home, and now towards the need to paint without any consideration in my mind or heart as to whether this particular painting will make any money for me or not.

 But it has become so subtlety pandemic that it is not even questioned that artists need to consider how to sell their work first and foremost.
 Marketing and self-promotion lead the artist instead of following the making of his work.
 Quality, sincerity and true culture are the victims of this way of working, and with the decline of culture into a competitive marketplace, the genuine great possibilities of art are soon lost to view.

 Maybe others too have noticed how The Arts are no longer The Arts, but are The Arts Industry, or The Arts and Entertainment Industry.
 The use of the word 'industry' has legitimised the debasement of art to a manufacturing process for economic gain.
 In this sense art really is dead, or at best, in a very poor state of health.

 Even the grouping together of art, entertainment and sport, takes away from each of these essential human activities and lessens the intrinsic power of each.
 The blending of art with design has also been one of the more obvious calamities of the monetisation of the arts.
 The principles of design are very far from those of art.
 Quite separate skill sets are needed for each, and in fact, quite separate basic motivations are called for, for each, in their purest, most inspiring forms.

 All this low-key, unconscious mis-use of language is part and parcel of the degradation of art, a terrible lessening of the extraordinary possibilities of art, and the powerful role that art can have in human society.